anki-geo/ultimate-geography/README.md

 1. In the _File_ menu, select _CrowdAnki: Import from disk_.
 1. Browse for and select the folder you extracted from the archive.
 1. Perform the import.

-### Stay in touch

-Did you spot a mistake?
-Do you have a suggestion to improve the deck?
-Would you like to help translate it into another language?
-Let us know by **[opening a new issue](https://github.com/axelboc/anki-ultimate-geography/issues)**.

-To stay informed of new releases, make sure to [watch this repository's releases](https://help.github.com/en/articles/watching-and-unwatching-releases-for-a-repository).

 ## Upgrading